 - All persons handling food must have appropriate packaging bags, containers, and/ or plastic food wraps to place individual portions of purchased food.
 Use the same precautions for preparing food when wrapping and/or packaging food.

 - All persons handling money cannot handle food.

 - All potentially hazardous food must be stored at 45° F. (7.2° C.) or below, or held at 130° F. (54° C.) or above at all times.

 - All food not requiring additional washing must be stored in a way that protects against cross-contamination from food requiring preparation.

 - Foods requiring refrigeration must either be stored in a refrigerator or cooler with sufficient ice or dry ice to meet the temperature specified above, or if hot, in an oven or crockpot, or other heating appliance to comply with the temperature listed above.

-- The Director of Student Activities shall be responsible for monitoring compliance with this procedure.
+- The Director of Student Life shall be responsible for monitoring compliance with this procedure.

 FAILURE TO COMPLY

-- Failure to comply with this procedure may result in possible termination of the organization’s or club’s charter by the Director of Student Activities.
+- Failure to comply with this procedure may result in possible termination of the organization’s or club’s charter by the Director of Student Life.

 - In the event that a specific organization/club member fails to comply with the guidelines as set forth in this procedure, the member may be dismissed from the organization/club.